cysouw/diathesis/text/c09_zuInfinitive.md

 ::: ex
 - Du brauchst nichts zu kaufen.
-- Du brauchst nicht einzukaufen.
+- Du brauchst nichts einzukaufen.
 :::

 From a purely grammatical perspective, *zu* is clearly bound morphology when used with an infinitive [cf. @duden2009: 439; @haider2010: 272-273], because (i) it is always unstressed and (ii) it is not separable from the infinitive, not even by separable preverbs like *ein-*.
 The *zu-Infinitiv* is thus best considered to be a special non-finite verbform of German, alongside the *Partizip* and the *Infinitiv*.
 Probably the only reason that *zu* is still written separately with simplex verbs is that there would be potential homographs when it would be written without a space.
 For example, the *zu-Infinitiv* of the verb *schließen* 'to close' would be *zuschlíeßen* with unstressed *zu* and main stress on *schließ* [@next a], while the regular *Infinitiv* of the verb *zuschließen* 'to lock' would be *zúschließen* with stressed *zu* [@next b].
-An alternative orthographic choice might of course be to indicate the primary stress in such cases of possible confusion.
-However, the separation by a space is entrenched in German orthography and is unlikely to change.
-But this should not distract from the fact that morphologically *zu* is clearly bound morphology.
+An alternative orthographic choice might of course be to indicate the primary stress in such (rare) cases of possible confusion.
+However, the separation by a space is entrenched in German orthography and is unlikely to change, but this should not distract from the fact that morphologically *zu* is clearly bound morphology.

 ::: ex
 - Du brauchst die Tür nicht zu schließen.
-- Du sollst die Tür nicht zuschließen.
+- Du musst die Tür nicht zuschließen.
 :::

 ### Grammaticalisation {#sec:zuinfinitive-coherence}